What to Eat When You Don't Know What to Eat: 60 Meal Ideas, from a Dietitian

 • Grilled cheese and tomato soup

-• Boxed mac and cheese with frozen veggies
+• Boxed mac and cheese with frozen broccoli

 Final Thoughts

-Not knowing what to eat is a normal human experience, but deciding what to eat when you don’t feel like eating can be tough.
+Trying to decide what to eat when you don't know what to eat can be frustrating.
 Having fresh meal ideas can help.
-So can destigmatizing convenience foods, ditching the diet mentality, and finding easy things to eat.
+So can destigmatizing convenience foods, practicing gentle nutrition, and using the three T’s to decide on something satisfying.

-Don’t be afraid to stray from your standard meal plan and explore new meal ideas that could restore your interest in food.
+Don’t be afraid to stray from your regular meal rotation and explore new meal ideas that could restore your interest in food.

 If you liked this post, you may also like: